 The nozzle, i.e. the only bit that actually makes direct contact with the genitals, is silicone.
 The body is ABS plastic.
 This makes the whole toy body-safe and non-porous.

 It’s quite pretty, I’ll give it that!
-The body is a lovely rose-gold colour, which is classy and a step away from endless, endless neon pink.
+The body is a lovely rose-gold colour, which is stylish and a step away from endless, endless neon pink.

 Ease of Use: ★

-The head is detachable and you can purchase replacements on any retailer’s site, which makes this part at least easy to keep hygienic.
+The head is detachable and you can purchase replacements, which makes this part at least easy to keep hygienic.
 However, the nozzle is bound to trap some lube, sex fluids and germs.
 That said, it is waterproof so you can submerge it for a thorough cleaning.
 You cannot put a condom on a suction toy or use it with any other barrier protection.
-For this reason, I would recommend ideally only sharing this toy with a partner you’re fluid bonded to.
-At the very least, change the head between users.
+For this reason, I would recommend ideally only sharing this toy with a partner you’re fluid bonded to – or change the head between users.

 It can really only be used in one way.
 It does have different speed settings, which is something, and is advertised as waterproof so could be used in the bath or shower if that’s your thing.